DesktopCode/esportsgamingleague/README.md

-Script Features:
+Script Features:<br><br>
-Home Page: The Home pages shows recent results and fixtures, aswell as recently posted news.
+Home Page: The Home pages shows recent results and fixtures, aswell as recently posted news.<br>
-News Posts: Post news or daily topics with an added comment system..
+News Posts: Post news or daily topics with an added comment system.<br>
-About: A few paragraphs about your website.
+About: A few paragraphs about your website.<br>
 Contact: A standard contact page with a built in query system.
 Ladders: Create/Delete a ladder for any game.
 Teams: Shows team(s) with the members of each team.